chainlynx/google-cloud-rhel-image/README.md

 #### Prerequisites

-- You must belong to an active GCP project and have sufficient privaledges to create resources in the project.
+- You must belong to an active GCP project, and have sufficient privaledges to create resources in the project.

-- To proceed with this guide, you will need a Red Hat subscription, with the ability to access the base images here:
+- To proceed with this guide, you will need a Red Hat subscription, with the ability to access the base images [here](https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.7/x86_64/product-software)

 - **Note:** I also have a RHEL 7.7 image created that can be shared, to avoid building one yourself, and saving you a few steps, however it still requires activation with your subscription on each node you create with the image.

+- Your project should have a [service account](https://cloud.google.com/iam/docs/understanding-service-accounts).
+A service account is a special type of Google account that belongs to a VM instance, not an individual user.
+This creates a single source that can authorize API call permissions from all instances instead of having to manage authorization for individual user accounts.
+See [Using the Compute Engine Default Service Account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#using_the_compute_engine_default_service_account) for information about using the default service account instead of creating a separate service account.

+  If you or your project administrator create a custom service account, the service account should be configured for the following roles.

+  - Cloud Trace Agent
+  - Compute Admin
+  - Compute Network Admin
+  - Cloud Datastore User
+  - Logging Admin
+  - Monitoring Editor
+  - Monitoring Metric Writer
+  - Monitoring Metric Writer
+  - Storage Admin

 ### Getting Started

 Complete the following steps to create the base RHEL 7.7 VM image for GCP.
 Complete this procedure using a RHEL 7 Server, Centos 7 Server, or Fedora.
 For the purpose of this guide, we'll use the Centos 7 workstation created in the previous steps: [Installing / Configuring GNOME and VNC Server](https://github.com/chainlynx/google-cloud-centos-workstation/blob/master/Installing-Configuring-GNOME.md).

-#### Before you Start
+##### Before you Start

 You need the following packages installed on your Centos 7 workstation to create an configure the RHEL 7.7 VM image.